mcsimps2/RedPanda/README.md

 await user.delete();
 ```

+### `doc_ref: DocumentReference`
+Underlying reference to the document in Firestore.
+This field may be useful to users trying to access Firestore functionality not yet supported by RedPanda (e.g. subcollections).

+## Class Attributes and Methods
+The following attributes and methods are available statically from a user defined document class.
+Also see the "Querying the database" section below.

+### `Document.coll_ref: CollectionReference`
+Underlying reference to the collection in Firestore.
+This field may be useful to users trying to access Firestore functionality not yet supported by RedPanda.

 ## Querying the database
 The following methods are provided statically from the document class.
 To find an object by an ID, use the static method `findByID`.